AramZS/songobsessed/src/songs/the-bongo-song-by-capital-road.md

 ---
-title: "Jardin du Ranelagh by Bark Cat Bark"
+title: "The Bongo Song by Capital Road"
 description: "More information to come!"
-date: 2011-07-16T16:40:54Z
+date: 2011-07-16T16:41:35Z
 tags:
-  - Josh Todd
-  - instrumental
-  - suave
-  - dulce
+  -
 public: true
 artists:
-  - Bark Cat Bark
-songtitle: "Jardin du Ranelagh"
+  - Capital Road
+songtitle: "The Bongo Song"
-album: "Mathilde"
+album: "It's All Gravy"
 featuredImage: "undefined.png"
 featuredImageCredit: "Image is used from album for review purposes."
 featuredImageLink: ""